WatchOutNewsAgency/wona.github.com/_posts/2019-07-22-summer-diaries-abhishek-kumar.md

 To those who want to work with cutting edge technology and are sure about it, you may want to reconsider this option.

 You should stay connected with friends from other IITs, there will be around a week’s gap in the recruitment.
 So you may get a rough idea of the question paper pattern from them.

+**Note:** Since Goldman Sachs doesn't allow any pictures of the premises to be take, these images were procured from the internet.